 Founding and Growth

-Wheelock College and Boston Children's Museum founded Families First Parenting Programs to help parents with child rearing through parenting education.
+Wheelock College and the Boston Children’s Museum founded Families First Parenting Programs to help parents with child rearing through parenting education.
 During the fall of 1988, we offered our first workshops at the Boston Children’s Museum.
 The workshops were based on the work of the Center for Parenting Studies at Wheelock College and were funded in part by the Charles Engelhard Foundation.
 Originally intended to meet the needs of visitors to the Museum, Families First’s workshops soon expanded into the neighborhoods and suburbs of Boston as requests for our groundbreaking workshops poured in.

 By the end of 1992, Families First had outgrown its home at the Boston Children’s Museum and moved to its own office in Cambridge, though it remained a program of Wheelock College.
 During the 1990s, we provided technical assistance and core curriculum content to organizations interested in replicating our program in Houston, Texas, and Missoula, Montana.
 The Montana program still exists today but is now known as the Children’s Museum Missoula.

 On July 1, 1998, Families First formally separated from Wheelock College and was incorporated as an independent Massachusetts non-profit corporation.
 A generous grant from the Boston Foundation assisted us in taking that major step.
 Over the years, Families First has sought to maintain close relationships with our founding and sister institutions while thriving and evolving as an independent organization.

 Innovation at Families First